gabrieljamesbenedict/porado/README.md

 Long chains of `if`, `else`, and `else if` statements can be cumbersome, so the alternative is to use `switch` statements.
 To declare a `switch` statement, you need to write a condition surrounded by parenthesis `( )` followed by a `to` keyword.
 Naturally, you use a **code block** to define multiple `case` statements, declared as `case` followed by parenthesis `( )` with a target value inside.

-`Switch` statements in Porado do not fall through; each `switch` statement picks a single `case` statement to run depending on its conditional value.
-The `switch` statement reads the conditional value and picks a corresponding `case` statement with an equal target value.
-A `case` statement cannot have duplicate target values.
+`Switch` statements in Porado do not fall through; a `switch` statement selects only one branch of code to execute based on a `case` statement with a matching target value. `Case` statements cannot have duplicate target values.

 An optional `default` statement, which is a special `case` statement, can be added to the `switch` statement.
 If no `case` statements are picked by the `switch` statement, the `default` statement is chosen if it exists.
 There can only be one `default` statement inside a single `switch` statement: